Can Daniel Sprong help Penguins in do-or-die game?

 “I feel if I get thrown in, I’m ready.
 I have a lot of confidence with the year I had.
 If I do get the opportunity, I’ll be ready to go.”

 As is the case with all young players, coaches tend to prefer guys that are more capable of playing a well-rounded game.
-Often times, experience is valued over offensive ability (just like at the Ryan Donato situation in Boston during the playoffs).
+Often times, experience is valued over offensive ability (just like the Ryan Donato situation in Boston during the playoffs).

 It’s hard to criticize Mike Sullivan because he’s pushed all the right buttons since taking over as head coach.
 But he has to realize that this isn’t the same team he’s been dealing with over the last few seasons.
-They should still be confident in their ability to come back in this series, but they might need a short in the arm to get it done.
+They should still be confident in their ability to come back in this series, but they might need a shot in the arm to get it done.

 It’s time for him to roll the dice on one of his youngsters.